zea17/zea17.github.io/_posts/2025-05-19-me-in-movies.md

 Have you ever watched Mommy?
 Do you want to hear my Fox Force Five joke?
 Maybe when he said: She wantend something and i just couldn't figure out what it was.
 I love how Billy Elliot can dance.

 Do you even want to help me?
 Do you think I need your help?
-OMG, who added this song to my library?
-I don’t even like it.
+God, who added this song to my library.
+I don’t even like it!

 __My mother doesn’t have cancer.__
 It was a mistake.
 So now, what’s the problem?
 Should I make one up?